tpoisot/autocomplete-bibtex/README.md

 - Works with citeproc JSON files
 - Gives context for each reference, including URL to source
 - Icons for different types of documents
-- Reload as the references are changed
+- Reload references in real time
 - Uses autocomplete-+ v.
 2
+- Press `ctrl-alt-p` to see the content of the citation key under the cursor

 ## Screenshot